 I'm a Platform TAM...yes, we come in a few different flavors.
 For instance, Cloud TAMs would primarily focus on products like Red Hat OpenStack Platform and Middleware TAMs on...well, middleware.
 As a Platform TAM, I’m pretty much a generalist, handling cases around the core OS, as well as things like Red Hat Satellite and Red Hat Virtualization.

 As a TAM, you are expected to already be a Red Hat Certified Engineer (RHCE) or have another appropriate certification for any specialty you may have.
 We are marketed as a technical engineering resource, so the certification is important.
 If you don't already have your RHCE and we're offering you the job, that's great!
 That means your nerd-fu is strong, and you’ll just be expected to earn this certification relatively quickly.
 Certifications aside, you’re surrounded by so many clever people at Red Hat that you can’t help but learn from them.

-At Red Hat, TAMs are a part of Strategic Customer Engagement, which is in the Customer Experience and Engagement organization.
+At Red Hat, TAMs are a part of Global Customer Success which is in the Customer Experience and Engagement organization.
 This means we are tightly aligned with the Red Hat support organization, and we deal with a lot with support issues.
 This means you will have a certain amount of support case work.
 If that repels you, the job is not for you.

 However, the case work you have tends to be your four to six assigned accounts.
 As you come onboard, you'll be assigned to strategic accounts.
 I have five right now and they vary across a few industries.
 Two of them are heavy-duty Satellite 6 users, one is about to be, and all of them use Red Hat Enterprise Linux 5-7 in some way.
 Most of them have either started their container journey or are thinking about it.